-CASE STUDY 4 How to qualify for the 0% capital gains rate
+How to qualify for the 0% capital gains rate

-Faced with a long-term capital gains tax rate of 23.8% (20% for the top tax bracket, plus the 3.8% NIIT), Michael and Jennifer decide to give some appreciated stock to their adult son, lan.
-Just out of college and making only enough from his entry-level job to leave him with \$25,000 in taxable income, lan falls into the 12% ordinary-income tax bracket and the 0% long-term capital gains bracket.
+Faced with a long-term capital gains tax rate of 23.8% (20% for the top tax bracket, plus the 3.8% NIIT), David and Michelle decide to give some appreciated stock to their adult daughter, Alexis.
+Just out of college and making only enough from her entry-level job to leave her with \$25,000 in taxable income, Alexis falls into the 12% ordinary-income tax bracket and the 0% long-term capital gains bracket.

-However, the 0% rate applies only to the extent that capital gains "fill up" the gap between Ian's taxable income and the top end of the 0% bracket.
-For 2020, the 0% bracket for singles tops out at \$40,000 (just \$125 less than the top of the 12% ordinary-income bracket).
-So if Ian sells the stock his parents transferred to him and his gains are \$15,000, the entire amount will qualify for the 0% rate.
-The sale will be tax-free vs. the \$3,570 Michael and Jennifer would have owed had they sold the stock themselves.
+However, the 0% rate applies only to the extent that capital gains "fill up" the gap between Alexis's taxable income and the top end of the 0% bracket.
+For 2021, the 0% bracket for singles tops out at \$40,400, (just \$125 less than the top of the 12% ordinary-income bracket).
+So if Alexis sells the stock her parents transferred to her and her gains are \$15,000, the entire amount will qualify for the 0% rate.
+The sale will be tax-free vs. the \$3,570 David and Michelle would have owed had they sold the stock themselves.

-Warning: If Ian had been subject to the "kiddie tax" (see page 18), the results would have been quite different.
+Warning: If Alexis had been subject to the "kiddie tax" (see page 18), the results would have been quite different.
 It's also important to consider any gift tax consequences before transferring stock.
 (See page 22.)